-- (145) According to the FIN-FSA's interpretation, to fulfil the authority's right to obtain information under chapter 7, section 2(1) of the AML Act, a supervised entity shall arrange the retention of documents and data referred to in chapter 3, section 3 of the AML Act so that it is able to provide the data to the FIN-FSA without undue delay. - (146) According to the FIN-FSA's interpretation, the obligation referred to in chapter 3, section 3(1) of the AML Act to keep data concerning customer due diligence up to date and relevant and the obligation to retain this data mean that supervised entities shall keep a complete and solid audit trail across customer due diligence data collected at different points in time. - (147) According to the FIN-FSA's interpretation, the supervised entity shall, as part of the procedures referred to in chapter 2, section 3(2) define procedures to ensure the accuracy, up-to-datedness and relevance of the data.
-This means, for example, the definition of regular updating cycles for different customer groups based on their risk level so that if a customer or business relationship is assessed to involve a higher than ordinary risk of money laundering or terrorist financing, the up-to-datedness, reliability and relevance of the customer due diligence data shall be assessed more frequently. - (148) According to the FIN-FSA's interpretation, the requirement of the up-to-datedness and relevance of information in chapter 3, section 3(1) applies to information which is necessary to know the customer due to the application of a risk-based approach. - (149) According to the FIN-FSA's interpretation, the requirement of the up-to-datedness and relevance of customer due diligence data provided in chapter 3, section 3(1) means that, in updating customer due diligence data, observations made in ongoing monitoring referred to in chapter 3, section 4(2) of the AML Act and other information accrued by the supervised entity on the customer during the customer relationship shall be taken into account. - (150) In accordance with the Government bill,34 if the document used to verify the customer's identity has expired during the customer relationship and the customer uses strong electronic identification, the requirement of the up-to-datedness and relevance of information does not necessitate requiring the customer to present a new identification document to continue the customer relationship. - (151) According to the FIN-FSA's interpretation, the requirement of the up-to-datedness and relevance of information provided in chapter 3, section 3(1) of the AML Act does not require that the customer's identity is verified again every time the identification document expires, since identity as a rule is not an information item that expires.
+- (146) According to the FIN-FSA's interpretation, to fulfil the authority's right to obtain information under chapter 7, section 2(1) of the AML Act, a supervised entity shall arrange the retention of documents and data referred to in chapter 3, section 3 of the AML Act so that it is able to provide the data to the FIN-FSA without undue delay. - (147) According to the FIN-FSA's interpretation, the obligation referred to in chapter 3, section 3(1) of the AML Act to keep data concerning customer due diligence up to date and relevant and the obligation to retain this data mean that supervised entities shall keep a complete and solid audit trail across customer due diligence data collected at different points in time. - (148) According to the FIN-FSA's interpretation, the supervised entity shall, as part of the procedures referred to in chapter 2, section 3(2), define procedures to ensure the accuracy, up-to-datedness and relevance of the data referred to in chapter 3, section 3(2) of the AML Act.
+This means, for example, the definition of regular updating cycles for different customer groups based on their risk level so that if a customer or business relationship is assessed to involve a higher than ordinary risk of money laundering or terrorist financing, the up-to-datedness, reliability and relevance of the customer due diligence data shall be assessed more frequently. - (149) According to the FIN-FSA's interpretation, the requirement of the up-to-datedness and relevance of information in chapter 3, section 3(1) applies to information which is necessary to know the customer due to the application of a risk-based approach.

-Example:
+- (150) According to the FIN-FSA's interpretation, the requirement of the up-to-datedness and relevance of customer due diligence data provided in chapter 3, section 3(1) means that, in updating customer due diligence data, observations made in ongoing monitoring referred to in chapter 3, section 4(2) of the AML Act and other information accrued by the supervised entity on the customer during the customer relationship shall be taken into account. - (151) In accordance with the Government bill, if the document used to verify the customer's identity has expired during the customer relationship and the customer uses strong electronic identification, the requirement of the up-to-datedness and relevance of information does not necessitate requiring the customer to present a new identification document to continue the customer relationship. - (152) According to the FIN-FSA's interpretation, the requirement of the up-to-datedness and relevance of information provided in chapter 3, section 3(1) of the AML Act does not always require, each time after the expiry of the customer's identity verification document, that the information or copy of a new, valid verification document is recorded again, since identity as a rule is not an information item that expires.

-Where the supervised entity is able to automatically check in the Population Information System the up-to-datedness of the identification information of a person with a Finnish personal ID, reverification of identity is not necessarily required.

-(152) According to the FIN-FSA's interpretation, the re-verification of identity may be necessary, in addition to circumstances referred to in chapter 3, section 2(1)(4) of the AML Act, where the verification of information on the basis of reliable sources is not feasible, for example regarding foreign customers.
+Where the supervised entity is able to automatically check in the Population Information System the up-to-datedness of the identification information of a person with a Finnish personal ID, . it may be unnecessary for the customer to always present a new identity verification document in connection with an update of the customer due diligence information or when the identity verification document previously presented by the customer has expired.
+However, in circumstances where the verification of information based on reliable sources is not feasible, for example regarding foreign customers, it might be necessary to require the customer to present a valid identify verification document again.